DiscoverAtlanta.com homepage

 LanZhou Ramen satisfies customers with authentic, hand-pulled noodles and soup dumplings.
 The MICHELIN Recommended destination also features traditional Chinese appetizers and specialty dishes.

-Where: 5231 Buford Highway NE
+Where: 5231 Buford Highway, Doraville

 Masterpiece

 Masterpiece is worth the drive to Duluth.
-The MICHELIN Bib Gourmand restaurant lacks frills but makes up for it with chef Riu Lui’s tongue-tingling Sichuan dishes like dong po pork (pork belly in a dark brown sauce) and fried eggplant coated in chili and pepper ash powders.
+The MICHELIN Bib Gourmand restaurant lacks frills but makes up for it with chef Riu Lui’s tongue-tingling Sichuan dishes such as dong po pork (pork belly in a dark brown sauce) and fried eggplant coated in chili and pepper ash powders.
 Don’t worry, you can cool off with an order of cold (or hot) dan dan noodles.

-Where: 3940 Buford Highway NE
+Where: 3940 Buford Highway NE, Duluth

 Ruby Chow’s